81820609/testris_NEAT/README.md

 According to papers, the input information to neural work is prefer hand-designed feature than raw screen input.
 The preformance of former input would much better than the other one.

-Also, many papper recommend that the hand=designed features are :
+Also, many pappers recommen that the hand=designed features are :

 1. the height of columns
 2. the hole of columns